O/Modernt critically acclaimed recordings are being produced and released in partnership with the UK label Signum Classics.

 From the Ground Up: The Chaconne explores the history of the chaconne in Spain and Italy, and its acceptance into high musical culture.
 In England, it became a chief inspiration for Purcell, while in Germany it triggered the sublime achievement of Bach’s ‘Ciaccona’ from the Partita in D minor for Solo Violin.
 Also springing from this fertile soil are works by contemporary composers Johannes Marmén and Dušan Bogdanović, and a set of three improvisations – ‘Ground’, ‘Breath’, ‘Being’, featuring the elemental art of overtone singing..
 These include the elemental art of overtone singing, performed by Gareth Lubbe, who studied with the Tuvan people of Siberia.
 Returning to the chaconne’s Renaissance roots, readings from Shakespeare by actor Sam West inspire extempore reflections by beat poet Baba Israel, Purcell’s ground basses furnishing the harmonic groove.

-The album has been released on Signum Classics on 7 June 2019 and has been chosen as the Gramophone Concept Album Award winner 2020!
+The album was released on Signum Classics on 7 June 2019 and was chosen as the Gramophone Concept Album Award winner 2020!

 The Award celebrates imaginative A&R, ear-catching programming and, above all, faultless execution, all of which is found in this album in which Ticciati has surrounded himself with instrumentalists ‘so at one with the chaconne repertoire’